jamieson-olsen/OEI_SFP/README.md

 ### AFE Front End

-This design includes the AFE front end logic, in which the user MANUALLY deskews and aligns the high speed AFE data outputs (IDELAY) and convert the serial data stream to parallel (ISERDES).
-There are 45 channels, 9 per AFE chip (8 data channels and one "FCLK" or frame channel).
-See procedure below.
+This design includes a new AFE front end which is now fully automatic and requires no user intervention.
+This front end adjusts the input delay of the AFE serial data lines so that the sample point is in the center of the data "eye", which is about 1.1ns wide.
+It then monitors the AFE "frame" pattern and adjusts the serial to parallel converter until the 14 bit parallel word is properly aligned.

 ### Spy Buffers